mvcds/my-library/carreer/Net Promoter Score.md

 aliases: [NPS]
 ---

 A methodology for measuring satisfaction.
 Created by [[Fred Reichheld]] in 2003.
-It can be ussed internally or externally e.g. with [[Customer|Customers]].
+It can be used internally or externally e.g. with [[Customer|Customers]].

 Calculate your NPS using the answer to a key question, using a 0-10 scale: How likely is it that you would recommend \[brand\] to a friend or colleague?